 Much more Zelda than Starfox.
 An odd game that got it's Starfox branding late in life.
 Somewhat linear, and a too much emphasis on combat, but still a fun Zelda-alike.

-Spyro: Ripto's Rage (PS1)This game looks so much better than the first Spyro.
-Some of the levels approach PS2 level complexity, though certainly not ps2 level graphics.
-It might be worth seeing just as a testament to what a well-programed PS1 can do; I think it's easily one of the best looking 3D games for the system, esp. with PS2 texture smoothing turned on.
-Sadly, the sublime simplicity of "collect all the thingies" has been traded in for a bunch of varied challenges like animal herding or killing all the monsters.
-Though challenging they don't tend to be that fun.
+Spyro: Ripto's Rage (PS1)#2 in the series, uses the same engine as #3 reviewed above.
+Gameplay is disappointing though.
+The, the sublime simplicity of "collect all the thingies" has been traded in for a bunch of varied challenges like animal herding or killing all the monsters.
+Though challenging they don't tend to be fun.
 Reminds me of how Mario 64 introduced reusing each level 8 times, but requiring different tasks each time you return.
 The tasks are less fun but at least there are only 3-4 per level here.
-You can still collect all the gems, but there is no real in-game motivation plus they are not hidden as cleverly.
+You can still collect all the gems, but there is no real in-game motivation plus they are not hidden very cleverly.

 Games I haven't played but should probably be on this list